senecajs/seneca-in-practice/problems/transport_client/problem.md

-The same **Transport independence** concept of Seneca applies also for client.
+The same **Transport independence** concept of Seneca applies also for microservice's clients.

 As we just see, with Seneca, you create microservices by calling `seneca.listen`.
 To talk with the services we use `seneca.client`.